EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/A New Economics.md

 # 🎨 Impressions

+A very interesting book, I found Edward Demming thoughts to be repeated a lot in other sources, so this was intersting.

+I had some flashback to [Zen & The Art of Motorcycle Maintenance](Mich/Zen%20&%20The%20Art%20of%20Motorcycle%20Maintenance.md) and Robert Pirzigs reflections on quality.
 # ✍️ My Top  Quotes

 - *What is quality?
 The basic problem anywhere is quality.
 What is quality?
 A product or a service possesses quality if it helps somebody and enjoys a good and sustainable market.
 Trade depends on quality.*